PowerlessCube/Deloitte-Apparel/README.md

 - £15.00 off when you have bought at least one footwear item and spent over £75.00

 #User Stories
-The prioritised list of user stories is as follows:
+The prioritize list of user stories is as follows:
 As a User I can view the products and their category, price and availability information.

+user stories with [x] - have been successfully completed.

-1. As a User I can add a product to my shopping cart.
+1. As a User I can add a product to my shopping cart. [x]
-2. As a User I can remove a product from my shopping cart.
+2. As a User I can remove a product from my shopping cart. [x]
-3. As a User I can view the total price for the products in my shopping cart.
+3. As a User I can view the total price for the products in my shopping cart. [x]
 4. As a User I can apply a voucher to my shopping cart.
 5. As a User I can view the total price for the products in my shopping cart with discounts applied.
 6. As a User I am alerted when I apply an invalid voucher to my shopping cart.
-7. As a User I am unable to Out of Stock products to the shopping cart.
+7. As a User I am unable to Out of Stock products to the shopping cart. [x]

+#Tools Used:
+- React
+- Webpack

+#To-do List

 #Installation
 To install the dependencies and run the webapp locally on port 3000, follow the below instructions: